krisztianb/plantuml-pipe/README.md

 The `PlantUmlPipe` constructor can receive an options object as a parameter.
 It has the following members:

+-   **jarPath**

+    A string specifying the path to the PlantUML jar file that is used to generate the diagrams.
+    Default: `../vendor/plantuml.jar` pointing to the file that is installed with this module.

 -   **outputFormat**

     A string specifying the output format of the generated diagrams.
     Possible values are: `latex | latex:nopreamble | pdf | png | svg | txt | utxt | vdx`.
 Default: `svg`

--   **jarPath**

-    A string specifying the path to the PlantUML jar file that is used to generate the diagrams.
-    Default: `../vendor/plantuml.jar`

 -   **delimiter**